a-luna/aaronluna.dev/content/flask_api_tutorial/part-6/index.md

 By specifying `type=positive`, the value provided in the request data will be coerced to an integer.
 If the value represents a positive, non-zero integer, the request will succeed and the server will send the paginated list to the client.
 Otherwise, the server will reject the request with status code 400 `HTTPStatus.BAD_REQUEST`.

 {{< info_box >}}
-Why did I choose [the `flask_restplus.inputs.positive` class](https://flask-restplus.readthedocs.io/en/stable/api.html#flask_restplus.inputs.positive)?
+Why did I choose [the `flask_restx.inputs.positive` class](https://flask-restplus.readthedocs.io/en/stable/api.html#flask_restplus.inputs.positive)?
 For both the `page` and `per_page` parameters, zero and negative values are invalid.
 Checking the parsed values to ensure they are positive numbers would be simple, but since a class already exists that performs the same check, IMO, it is wasteful to re-implement the same logic.
 {{< /info_box >}}

 This is the first time that we have specified a `RequestParser` argument as `required=False`.
 This allows the client to send a request **without** either parameter and the request will still succeed (e.g., `GET /api/v1/widgets` will return the same response as `GET /api/v1/widgets?page=1&per_page=10`).